-The relocated Cheetah bred and cubs born in India during 2023-24 but significant mortality was also observed with 8 of the 20 imported Cheetah dying, including by “septicaemia”, a bacterial infection of the blood (Saxena, 2023).
+The relocated Cheetah bred and cubs born in India during 2023-24 but significant mortality was also observed with 8 of the 20 imported Cheetahs dying, including by “septicaemia”, a bacterial infection of the blood (Saxena, 2023).
 This caused experts’ and media debate, thus confining the Cheetah to the Boma.
 But such high mortality (60%) is noticed in translocation within Africa or even in Namibia (Weise et al., 2015) so is not unexpected.
 High mortality rate itself may have made Cheetah a rare species.
 Full acclimatization of the Cheetah is yet awaited in India, and they are fed on culled livestock meat, thus compromising their hunting instinct and skill, argue experts (Chellam, 2024 a).

 Cheetah habitat difference in Namibia/ South Africa and India